pmoores/Amazon_Vine_Analysis/README.md

-# Analysis of Amazon Vine Reviews - Module 16 Challenge
+# Analysis of Amazon Vine Toy Reviews - Module 16 Challenge

 ## Project Purpose
-To use the Amazon Toy Reviews dataset to perform the ETL process with PySpark to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+To use the Amazon toy reviews dataset to perform the ETL process with PySpark to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Then, use Pandas to determine if there is any bias toward favourable reviews from Vine members in your dataset.

 ## Results